Skip to main content

 Ego-Exo4D is a diverse, large-scale multi-modal multi view video dataset and benchmark challenge.
 Ego-Exo4D centers around simultaneously-captured ego-centric and exocentric video of skilled human activities (e.g., sports, music, dance, bike repair).

-Here are the specific teaser challenge tracks we will host at EgoVis workshop during CVPR 2024.
+Here are the specific challenge tracks we will host at EgoVis workshop during CVPR 2025.

 • Ego-Pose Body: Given an egocentric video, estimate the 3D body pose of the camera-wearer.
 Specifically, predict the 3D position of the 17 annotated body joints for each frame.